Need a quick way to generate a report on your video metrics for a stake holder?

 IBM Watson Media has introduced user permissions to grant various levels of access to an account.
 Regardless, there are times where it’s much more desirable to generate someone a report on viewer data rather than give them access to the account so they can do so themselves.
 Here are some use cases for this feature:

-- Virtual conferences: concluding a virtual event, organizers can be looking to provide data to sponsors, exhibitors and other stake holders.
+- Live event streaming: concluding a virtual event, organizers can be looking to provide data to sponsors, exhibitors and other stake holders.
 Being able to generate a report for them during the whole event, or narrowed down to the window of their sessions, can be extremely valuable.

 - Virtual events with guests: bringing in a subject matter expert is a great way to broaden an audience.
 It’s also customary to share some data with them post event, and this feature allows content owners to select exactly what information they are sharing in the report.